+gg

 DECLARATION TO SECURE ASSISTANCE

 State of Florida County of Date Precinct

 I, (Print name) , swear or affirm that I am a registered elector and request assistance from (Print names) in voting at the (name of election) held on (date of election) .

 (Signature of voter)

-Sworn and subscribed to before me this day of, (year)
+Sworn and subscribed to before me this day of,(year)

 (Signature of Official Administering Oath)

-(5) If an elector needing assistance requests that a person other than an election official provide him or her with assistance in voting, the clerk or one of the nspectors shall require the person providing assistance to take the following oath:
+(5) If an elector needing assistance requests that a person other than an election official provide him or her with assistance in voting, the clerk or one of the inspectors shall require the person providing assistance to take the following oath:

 DECLARATION TO PROVIDE ASSISTANCE

-State of Florida County of Date Precinct
+State of Florida

+County of

+Date

+Precinct

-I, (Print name), have been requested by (print name of plector needing assistance) to provide him or her with assistance to vote.
-I swear or affirm that I am not the employer, an agent of the employer, or an officer or agent of the union of the voter and that I have not solicited this voter at the polling place or early voting site or within 100 feet of such locations in an effort to provide assistance.
+I, \(Print name)\, have been requested by \(print name of elector needing assistance) to provide him or her with assistance to vote.
+I swear or affirm that I am not the employer, an agent of the employer, or an officer or agent of the union of the voter and that I have not solicited this voter at the polling place, secure ballot intake station location, or early voting site or within 150 feet of such locations in an effort to provide assistance.

-(Signature of assistor)